sergeykochiev/erlang_crud/README.md

 # Plans for the near future
 - Test coverage (unit and end-to-end)
 - PUT method
-- "Jsonify" all responses
+- "Jsonify" all responses (FIXED)
-- Fix strings in JSON response are bytearrays
+- Fix strings in JSON response are bytearrays (FIXED)
 # Plans for the future future
 - Lower the amount of modifications needed to add a new entity
 - Entity type validation